1. Do you have a plan to mitigate the potential impacts to PwC of a widespread outbreak of coronavirus in the US and Mexico?

 - Assessing the availability and success of treatments; providing advice and support to impacted employees

 - Understanding the rate of increase of pandemic cases in geographic locations

 - Working closely with Human Capital leaders to make informed predictions in a timely manner that will lead to effective short- and long-term staffing decisions and mobility solutions to maintain quality.

 Serving our clients and doing everything possible to protect the health and well-being of our people are our priorities.
 Given our mobility as an organization and our robust technology infrastructure, our people have the capacity to work virtually for extended periods.
 This arrangement gives us flexibility to manage client responsibilities even during potential disruptive events that may threaten our operations.

 2. PwC provides my organization with services from multiple countries.
 How could this impact my service level?

 PwC is a network of member firms across the globe.
-You can find the full list of our member firms here.

 As part of PwC’s global business model, a Global Relationship Partner is responsible for all aspects of our relationship with each global client (including business continuity and incident response).

 We have a network standard for business continuity and incident response (including pandemic response plans), against which each member firm is assessed annually, and have been tested for resiliency.